tsonika/intro-ngs-manuals/docs/modules/btp-module-rna-seq/rna-seq.md

 small.
 The the index for the `Danio rerio` genome has been created for you.

+!!! failure "STOP"
     The command to create an index is as follows.
 You DO NOT need to run this command yourself - we have done this for you.

-    bowtie2-build genome/Danio_rerio.Zv9.66.dna.fa genome/ZV9
+    **`bowtie2-build genome/Danio_rerio.Zv9.66.dna.fa genome/ZV9`**

 Tophat2 has a number of parameters in order to perform the alignment.
 To view them all type: